Magyartanulas/magyartanulas.github.io/coverb_separation.md

 ### General Sentence Emphasis

-Here is how the situation goes dow generally.
+Here is how the situation goes down generally.

 * A mohó róka megette a csirkét. - (The greedy fox at the chicken.
 NEUTRAL)
   - A mohó **róka** ette meg a csirkét. - (It was the *fox* that ate the chicken.)